amsikking/ni_PCIe_6738/README.md

 (typically found with "Start»Programs»National Instruments»NI-DAQ»NI-DAQmx C Reference Help").
 For more general help check out "NI-DAQmx Help" (same location) or search online.
-- To get started on how to combine function calls into a program check out the collection of "NI-DAQmx ANSI C" examples like the "VoltUpdate.c" included in this repository
+- To get started on how to combine function calls into a program check out the collection of "NI-DAQmx ANSI C" examples like the "VoltUpdate.c" included in this repository.